jmastic/jmastic.github.io/_posts/2014-3-23-Remove-Categories-From-the_category-Function.md

 ---
 layout: post
-title: Remove categories from `the_category` function
+title: Remove categories from Wordpress' "the_category" function
 ---

 This is a somewhat pointed issue, but I just ran into it so I figured I'd share the solution I found.